 \subsubsection{Self-consistent Polaritonic Coupled Cluster Approaches (CC,EOM-CC)}

 Despite computational efficiency, DFT or mean-field HF methods usually underestimate the correlations.
-In particular, the mean-field method cannot describe the electron-photon correlation, and the exchange-correlation function for electron-photon interaction is unknown.
+In particular, the mean-field method cannot describe the electron-photon and photon-mediated electron-electron correlations, and the exchange-correlation function for electron-photon interaction is unknown.
 Consequently, the QED counterpart of coupled-cluster theory (QED-CC) is proposed.\cite{deprince_IP_EA_2021JCP,Haugland_intermolecular_JCP2021,liebenthal_EOMCC_2022JCP,mordovina_QEDCC_PRR2020,pavosevic_ClickChem_Arxiv2022,pavosevic_PTQED_JACS2022,fregoni_QEDCCPlasmon_NanoLett2021} Similar to the conventional CC theory, QED-CC employs an exponential wavefunction Ansatz to derive the ground state,

-where $\ket{\Phi_0}$ is the reference wave function which is usually chosen to be the tensor product of Hartree-Fock (HF) determinant and photon vacuum state, i.e., $\ket{\Phi_0}=\ket{\varphi_0}\otimes\ket{0}$. $\hT$ is defined in excitation configurations.
+where $\ket{\Phi_0}$ is the reference wave function, which is usually chosen to be the tensor product of Hartree-Fock (HF) determinant and photon vacuum state, i.e., $\ket{\Phi_0}=\ket{\varphi_0}\otimes\ket{0}$. $\hT$ is defined in excitation configurations.
 Within QED-CC theory, the generalized excitation operator includes three components, $\hT=\hT_e+\hT_p+\hT_{ep}$, including electronic ($\hT_e$), photonic ($\hT_p$), and coupled electronic-photonic ($\hT_{ep}$) excitations,